 I completed a 250-hr Neuromuscular Therapy program in 2005, and am certified to practice Neuromuscular Therapy.
 NMT is awesome -- very effective.
 I am also certified in Medical Massage and Sports Massage, and these were 250-hr programs as well.
 Pregnancy Massage certification was completed in 2009.
 Craniosacral Therapy is available, as is Manual Lymphatic Drainage.
 These are gentle modalities that can help your body effectively heal & balance in subtle yet highly effective ways.

 I'll work out with you however you'd like the massage session to best meet your needs.
 If you have a particular problem - then that can be concentrated on.
 And if your body simply hurts & you just want to fix it!, then we'll assess what's going on and figure out what might be causing it and help as many problem areas as we possibly can.

-Because I do Neuromuscular Therapy, I do things a little differently than a general massage therapist.
+Because I do Neuromuscular Therapy based work, I do things a little differently than a general massage therapist.
 There are specific protocols for just about every area of the body.
 A protocol may take 5 minutes, or some can take up to an hour (per protocol).
 They are extremely effective, very area/problem specific, and done with small movements, often very 'deep'.
 But they are generally not too uncomfortable - not like a hard-core-beat-you-up-deep tissue session; more like 'it hurts so good' than 'ouchhhhh'!
 Trigger points are the culprit for a wide range of issues, and allopathic medicine does not address them.
 And trigger points doesn't even cover what I feel in tissues, it's more complicated than just that.
 Tense muscles do better with a gentle approach that goes deeper as the tissues release and allow.
 Otherwise they can be further traumatized if approached too quickly or aggressively.
 This is deep tissue work.
 Other things I do are not deep tissue.
 It just depends on what you need.
 I do not do Swedish full body massage like at a spa.